Overview of high-density QCD studies with the CMS experiment at the LHC: Studies of high-density QCD in small collision systems

 \subsection{Summary of results for small systems}

-The studies of inclusive particle production in \pp, \pPb, and \PbPb collisions reveal that, at the same collision energy, the \PbPb system converts energy more efficiently into charged particles than is the case for either \pp or \pPb collisions.
-In high-multiplicity \pPb collisions, the transverse energy distributions and mean \pt of charged particles are better described by the \textsc{epos lhc} generator, which includes a hydrodynamical evolution of the created system, as compared to models that do not include the effects of hydrodynamics.
+Studies of inclusive particle production across \pp, \pPb, and \PbPb collisions have demonstrated that the \PbPb system, at the same \rootsNN, converts energy into charged particles more efficiently than either the \pp or \pPb systems.
+In high-multiplicity \pPb collisions, transverse energy distributions and the mean \pt of charged particles are better described by the \textsc{epos lhc} generator, which incorporates hydrodynamical evolution, than by models without hydrodynamics.
+This underscores the importance of hydrodynamic effects in these systems.

-Furthermore, the studies of charged-hadron collectivity in high-multiplicity \pp and \pPb collisions have provided the first observations of long-range correlations similar to those seen in HI collisions.
-The CMS Collaboration has found strong evidence of collectivity through multi-particle correlation analyses in \pp, \pPb, and \PbPb collisions.
-Studies of particle correlation functions have been extended to the even smaller \PhotonPb collision system, using \pPb UPCs.
-The \PhotonPb data are consistent with predictions of models that do not include any collective effects.
+The CMS Collaboration has observed long-range correlations indicative of charged-hadron collectivity in high-multiplicity \pp and \pPb collisions (and with some indication in low-multiplicity \pp collisions), similar to those seen in HI collisions.
+Multiparticle correlation analyses across \pp, \pPb, and \PbPb collisions provide strong evidence of collectivity.
+These studies have been extended to the \PhotonPb system using UPCs, where the data align with models excluding collective effects, highlighting the varying nature of collectivity in different collision systems.

-Additionally, CMS has investigated the collective behavior of heavy-flavor mesons in small systems.
-Measurements of prompt \PDz and \cPJgy mesons in \pPb and \pp collisions at high energies suggest a weaker collectivity signal for charm quarks than for light quarks.
-The study of charm quark collectivity indicates positive elliptic flow, even in low-multiplicity \pPb collisions, while heavier bottom hadrons are found to have weaker collective signals, at a level that is currently not detected conclusively, than those of light flavor hadrons.
+Heavy-flavor meson collectivity has also been explored, with measurements of prompt \PDz and \cPJgy mesons in \pPb and \pp collisions suggesting a weaker collectivity signal for charm quarks compared to light quarks.
+Charm quarks exhibit positive elliptic flow even in low-multiplicity \pPb collisions, while bottom hadrons show weaker collective signals (albeit better measurements are needed to confirm this indication), pointing to a mass hierarchy in quark collectivity.